Do you have Modbus enabled devices, but are not quite sure how to get clear visibility or where to start?

 Data is organized in 16 bits registers with commands available to access an entire register or in some cases individual bits.
 Writing to a coil or register generally represents controlling the RTU or something it's connected to.
 Each Modbus RTU manufacturer has considerable freedom in determining what each input register means for its telemetry.
 A Modbus register map is typically available to enable master configuration.

-With these main concepts in mind, let's dive in the pros and cons.
+With these main concepts in mind, let's dive into Modbus advantages and Modbus limitations.

 The Modbus protocol was released in the 1970's as a way to ease communication between different devices, such as generators, PLCs, and even reverse osmosis pumps.

 Modbus itself is rather universal.
 As an open-source protocol, it can be used by anyone rather than one entity or company.
 As a result, several manufacturers started developing Modbus; thereby leading to the main benefit of this protocol: wide-scale early adoption.

 Modbus was then used extensively for a number of reasons, including the following: